 Some anglers specialize in catching this fish almost exclusively while other choose to target them only at certain times.
 While no single location, technique, or angler is a guarantee of success, there are a few tricks to the fishery.

 A good way to break down flounder fishing is by looking at the fishery in chronological order.
-Here on the Delmarva Peninsula, flounder fishing is a spring ritual for many anglers.
+On the Delmarva Peninsula, flounder fishing is a spring ritual for many anglers.
 Locals and transient fishermen alike converge on the inshore waterways each spring for the opening weeks of flounder fishing.

 The early spring action involves several key factors that can make or break the anglers success.
 Water temperature seems to play a critical role in influencing the fish to become active.
 A popular rule of thumb is to look for water temps around 55 degrees.
 This is only a guide and many fish have been caught in colder water.
 Water temperature is very complicated and surface temperature is not always an indicator of the situation at other depths.
 Tide is also a big factor and the tide-water temperature relationship is a key factor.

 Good spring time fishing often occurs when the tide will be high in the mid morning thru afternoon hours.
 The theory is that the cold ocean water comes in and flows up onto the flats were the sun can warm it a significant amount in just a few hours.
 At times, the flounder stack up in key areas and when the tide changes, the warm water flows into the channel edges, triggering the flounder to suddenly become aggressive feeders.
 This phenomenon doesn’t occur everyday but when conditions are right, the fishing can be excellent.